-A one-day course, sponsored by the Nuclear Energy Agency (NEA) TDB project, on the topic of thermodynamic data collection and assessment is being offered in conjunction with Migration 2019 (Kyoto, Japan).
-This overview course is designed to familiarise scientists with current NEA TDB activities and standards, provide an overview of data collection and analysis techniques, and work through some real system examples to demonstrate the critical evaluation and data assessment process.
+A one-day course, sponsored by the Nuclear Energy Agency (NEA) TDB project, on the topic of thermodynamic data collection and assessment was offered in conjunction with Migration 2019 (Kyoto, Japan).
+This overview course was designed to familiarise scientists with current NEA TDB activities and standards, provide an overview of data collection and analysis techniques, and work through some real system examples to demonstrate the critical evaluation and data assessment process.
 Retaining high scientific standards for the collection, interpretation, critical review and application of thermodynamic data is a key goal of the NEA TDB, and will help assure that a strong scientific basis for the safety case is maintained to support international nuclear waste management options.

 This one-day course is ideally designed for graduate students, young scientists (typically postdocs) or any scientists who are new to the nuclear chemistry field and its application to nuclear waste management (repository science as well as environmental remediation/containment of near-surface contamination sites).
 It also further targets scientists interested in broader environmental applications of the NEA TDB and the collection and application of thermodynamic data.
-The course will be offered on the Saturday immediately before the opening of Migration 2019.
+The course was offered on the Saturday immediately before the opening of Migration 2019.

 Instructors: Xavier Gaona (KIT-INE, Germany), Don Reed (LANL, USA), Marcus Altmaier (KIT-INE, Germany), Marilena Ragoussi (OECD/NEA, France) and Lara Duro (Amphos21, Spain).

 Date and time: Saturday, 14 September 2019, 9:00-18:00

 Meals: Coffee breaks and a working lunch will be provided.

 Topic 1: Overview of the NEA and NEA TDB activities and projects

 Topic 2: Overview of guidelines for the collection and analysis of thermodynamic data